“This place is a mess.”

-She was surprised when the lawyer had told her just how much money.
+She was surprised the when the lawyer had told her just how much money.
 She didn’t know too much about her uncle.
-He had stayed away from her family while she had grown up and her dad had only talked about him in passing here and there.
-The stories were always tinged with a sadness and she could tell her dad never like to talk about him.
+He had stayed away from her family while she had grown up and her dad had only talked about him in passing here and there, but the stories were always tinged with a sadness and she could tell her dad never like to talk about him.
 She had no clue where he had made all his money.
 It hadn’t been from working as the little she did know was that he hadn’t had a job in over twenty years.
-So even without working he had owned a house, a car that had hardly been driven in the twenty years he had owned it, and still left her nearly half a million dollars.
+So even without working he had owned a house, a car had hardly been driven in the twenty years he had owned it, and still left her nearly half a million dollars.

 Lizzie still couldn’t believe it.
 As she stepped into what was obviously the living room of the small house, she thought about how she had just gone from about to being evicted because she couldn’t pay her rent two months in a row to now having a house and a small fortune.
 It had come to her just as simple as taking that next step into the room.

 Though looking at the room around her, it was impossible to imagine that someone with all that money lived there.
 The couch and lounge chair both looked like they were as old as the house and there were clear indentations in the fabric of where he liked to sit.
 The floor had garbage wrappers and discarded boxes from microwave dinners and pizza boxes.
 There was a spot where the tv had once been, but as there had been some kind of explosion, the wall was blackened around the clear rectangle shape, a ghost of what had been there.
 She guessed that under the piles of newspapers there would be the coffee table, but she was afraid to touch any of it to find out.